dx4m/Xbox-EEPROM-Utility/README.md

 # Xbox EEPROM Utility
 Original Xbox EEPROM Utility to dump, change and edit your eeprom based on an ESP8266.
+It is expandable to do some SMC related stuff too, like LED control of your console or even reboot/shutdown remotelly

 # How to use it?
 * Open with the Arduino IDE with installed esp8266 support.